w3c/wot-ngsi-ld/examples/README.md

 ### Thing Models as Templates
 Owner: Juanjo
-* Idea is to describe characteristics of Digital Twin classes using the Things Models (not Descriptiongs) language
+* Idea is to describe characteristics of Digital Twin classes using the Things Model (not Description) language
 * This will allow to derive TDs for instances (Things) of described Digital Twin classes in which NGSI-LD as an interface form
-* Besides, it NGSI-LD can be used for interacting with collection of Things
+* Besides, it NGSI-LD can be used for interacting with *collections* of Things
 * Starting point collected in this [presentation](https://docs.google.com/presentation/d/1-RI8q1hhnRqaZDwvxnpKnaaxQ0kMGtME/edit?usp=sharing&ouid=115453639179713725602&rtpof=true&sd=true)

 ### Thing Description for NGSI-LD Entity as Thing using NGSI-LD API